 The Music of Jake Heggie

-We’ll unveil the Washington premiere of their newest creation, Intonations: Songs from the Violins of Hope, inspired by those same instruments.
-The compelling work consists of six songs sharing the stories of those Holocaust instruments and imagining how their owners would tell their own stories.
+Nothing can compare, of course, to the magic of sharing music together with an in-person audience.
+We’re planning, if the situation allows, to celebrate a return to the concert stage next May in Seattle and San Francisco with the same rare double bill of works by the incomparable team of composer Jake Heggie and librettist Gene Scheer that we were forced to cancel this spring.
+Their Intonations: Songs from the Violins of Hope, inspired by the same Holocaust instruments we brought to Seattle in March 2020, consists of six songs sharing the stories of those instruments and imagining how their owners would tell their own stories.
+Our own ensemble, featuring violinist Mikhail Shmidt as soloist, will be joined by Metropolitan Opera mezzo soprano Laura Krumm.
 For a Look or a Touch, MOR’s earliest commission from Heggie and Scheer, was the first major musical work ever to explore the Nazi persecution of homosexuals.
-Since our premiere in 2007 it has traveled around the world, and we’re bringing it back in an expanded version.
 The musical drama is based on the true story of two idealistic young gay men in Berlin whose lives and love were torn apart under Nazi rule.
-Our production, directed by Erich Parce, features rising star baritone Jarrett Ott as Manfred Lewin, and acclaimed actor Curt Branom (a long-time fixture of San Francisco’s Beach Blanket Babylon) as Gad Beck.
-The program bears witness to the power of love, courage and memory.
+This new production, directed by Erich Parce, features rising star baritone Jarrett Ott and the amazing musical actor Curt Branom.

 It will be an exciting and memorable season, with our stellar ensemble drawn from the ranks of the Seattle Symphony and special guests who also include pianist Craig Sheppard, baritone José Rubio, mezzo soprano Karen Early Evans, soprano Tess Altiveros and guitarist Michael Partington.
 You’ll also meet the newest recipient of our David Tonkonogui Memorial Award for Young Musicians: the extraordinary 13-year old flautist Julin Cheung,